 What comes to mind when you think of disability & chronic illness?
 Media portrayals of disability tend to be homogenous and one-dimensional, focusing primarily on children & elderly folk who all happen to be white and framed either through the lens of pity or inspiration porn.

 Disabled And Here is a reclaiming of our depiction, featuring disabled BIPOC with different diagnoses (or lack thereof), body sizes/types, sexual orientations, and gender identities who reside in the Pacific Northwest.
 This is disability representation from our own community.

 If you’re a fan of what we’re doing, consider donating to keep Disabled And Here going and expand the stock photo collection.
-Funds are processed through our fiscal sponsor, 501(c)(3) Allied Media Projects and tax-deductible!
+Funds are processed through our fiscal sponsor, 501(c)(3) Open Collective Foundation, and tax-deductible!

-We could use corporate (or individual) sponsors too — if you’ve ever scoured the internet for stock photos of disability and a particular topic, consider commissioning a specific shot or even a series!Make a donation Sponsor
+We could use organizational (or individual) sponsors too — if you’ve ever scoured the internet for stock images of disability and a particular topic, consider commissioning a specific scene or even a themed series!Make a donation Sponsor